 - Coolant levels – If coolant low, the engine has been running hot, and that’s not good.

 - Headlights – Low and high beam – both have to be working, you will need them.

-- Breaks – Test how responsive they are and listen for grinding sounds.
+- Breaks – Test how responsive they are and listen to grinding sounds.
 Bad news!

 - Turn signals and hazard lights – Make sure they work.

 - Leaks – Check the place where the car was parked for wet spots.

 - Kilometres – Old vehicles in Canada have lots.
 Whether this is a problem depends mostly on the type of engine.
 My RAV4 has over 250,000 km at the time of writing and my next road trip will be long and rough!
 (I trust my Toyota!)

 - Loose belts – Check for tightness and cracks.